svedm/sketch-ios-design-skill/README.md

-# HID — iOS / iPadOS Designer skill
+# HIG — iOS / iPadOS Designer skill

 A Claude Code **skill** that lets an agent design iOS & iPadOS app UI/UX to Apple's current Human Interface Guidelines and build the mockups in **Sketch** (via the Sketch MCP) using the